seshadrilab/tutorials/flow_analysis/README.md

 library(COMPASS)
 ```
 The .xml and .fcs files for this dataset are stored in the Seshadri Lab shared drive (LSR Fortessa/2021 Summer HAARVIVAC/20210902 HAARVIVAC Batch 4/).
-Download the .xml file and folder containing the .fcs files and drag into the "data" folder of this project directory.
+Download the .xml file and folder containing the associated .fcs files and drag them into the "data" folder of the project directory.

+This data has been gated in FlowJo v9 and will be parsed using flowWorkspace.
+**FYI:** *When using FlowJo v9, the FlowJo workspace must be exported as an .xml file to create a flowjo_workspace object with the function open_flowjo_xml().
+However, when using FlowJo v10, the FlowJo workspace can be loaded directly as a .wsp file using the same function open_flow_xml().*
 ```R
 # Location of XML file
 xml_path <- here::here("data/20211014_HAARVIVAC_B4V3_JP.xml")